 Being overloaded with classes and exhausted by the “dash and teach” is standard in the training world.

-Fatigue puts fitness pros at greater risk of injury.
+Fatigue puts fitness pros at .
 Trainers are especially at major risk for muscle fatigue, since they exercise so often.
 Injury due to overtraining soars when your muscles don’t have enough time to repair between workouts.